 Featured image: A commenting narrator: detail from Wolfram <von Eschenbach>: Willehalm (Fragment) – BSB Cgm 193,III, [S.l.]
 Sachsen (Umkreis Quedlinburg/Halberstadt), 1270.
 Source: http://daten.digitale-sammlungen.de/bsb00012911/image_3

-“Commentarial Forms in Literature” is a sister grant to “Practices of Commentary.”
+“Commentarial Forms in Literature” was a sister grant to “Practices of Commentary.”

 About the Project

-This project deals with literary texts that explore the power and interpretive potential of commentarial gestures.
-We examine the importance of the commentarial form historically in premodern literature, and theoretically as a constitutive component of the literary.
+This project dealt with literary texts that explore the power and interpretive potential of commentarial gestures.
+It examined the importance of the commentarial form historically in premodern literature, and theoretically as a constitutive component of the literary.

-Our project brings together scholars in Arabic, German, Jewish, and Romance medieval and early modern literatures at the University of Toronto and Goethe University Frankfurt/Main.
-We investigate commentarial forms in literature as well as commentarial forms to stage literature as an ennobled mode of written communication.
+The project brought together scholars in Arabic, German, Jewish, and Romance medieval and early modern literatures at the University of Toronto and Goethe University Frankfurt/Main.
+The group investigated commentarial forms in literature as well as commentarial forms to stage literature as an ennobled mode of written communication.

-The working hypothesis of our research project is as follows: when commentary is a major authoritative mode, its forms and gestures become available for artistic play on authority, and they surface in many different contexts.
+The working hypothesis of the research project was as follows: when commentary is a major authoritative mode, its forms and gestures become available for artistic play on authority, and they surface in many different contexts.

 - How do forms of commentary become tangible in storytelling?